MQuarles2012/Telehealth_Analysis/README.md

 ##### 2. [Medicaid & Chip Telehealth Trends](https://data.medicaid.gov/dataset/651fa253-4dd4-4867-8725-2b5ae1dd5ce9?conditions[0][property]=state&conditions[0][value]=Tennessee&conditions[0][operator]=%3D&conditions[1][property]=dataquality&conditions[1][value]=DQ&conditions[1][operator]=%3C%3E#data-table) (medicaid_trends_df)
  - This data set includes monthly counts and rates (per 1,000 beneficiaries) of services provided via telehealth, including live audio video, remote patient monitoring, store and forward, and other telehealth, to Medicaid and CHIP beneficiaries, by state.
 Data was collected between January 2018 and December 2022.
- - Note: Some states have serious data quality issues for one or more months, making the data unusable for calculating telehealth services measures...Cells with a value of “DQ” (in the DataQuality column). indicate that data were suppressed due to unusable data.
+ - Important Note: Some states have serious data quality issues for one or more months, making the data unusable for calculating telehealth services measures...Cells with a value of “DQ” (in the DataQuality column). indicate that data were suppressed due to unusable data.
 Additionally, some cells have a value of “DS”.
 This indicates that data were suppressed for confidentiality reasons because the group included fewer than 11 beneficiaries.
  - There is no data dictionary for this data set

 ##### 3. [County Health Rankings and Roadmaps - TN](https://www.countyhealthrankings.org/health-data/tennessee?year=2023&measure=Mental+Health+Providers) (CHRR_df)